Categories of diagrams with irreversible moves

 (iii) Suppose that $t=t(a_1,\ldots,a_n)$ is a term from $\mathcal{B}(X^R)\setminus X$, and $b\in X$.
 Then we have:

 (iv) Let $p=\bigvee_{i=1}^{n}a_i$, $q=\bigvee_{j=1}^{m}b_j$, where all $a_i$, $b_j\in X$, then:

 The proof for $\wedge$ is analogous. \end{proof}

-\begin{theorem} We will work with the conditional theory $\D^{\mathfrak{R}}\cap_f^w\C$ that has the set of moves illustrated in Fig. \ref{moveset}.
+\begin{theorem} Consider a conditional theory $\D^{\mathfrak{R}}\cap_f^w\C$ that has the set of moves illustrated in Fig. \ref{moveset}.
 Suppose that $D_1^{R_1}\rightarrow D_2^{R_2}$, and that the relation $R_1$ is symmetric on $Arcs(D_1)$.
 Then the following holds: \begin{enumerate} \item[(i)] $R_2$ is symmetric on $Arcs(D_2)$; \item[(ii)] If $R_1$ is reflexive on $Arcs(D_1)$, then $R_2$ is reflexive on $Arcs(D_2)$; \item[(iii)] If $R_1$ is transitive on $Arcs(D_1)$, then $R_2$ is transitive on $Arcs(D_2)$. \end{enumerate} \end{theorem} \begin{proof} Part (i) follows from Lemma \ref{varprops}(iii), because each move uses at most one label from $Distr(D_1^{R_1})\setminus Arcs(D_1)$, so the relation after a Reidemeister move, and subsequent relations, remain symmetric.

 Parts (ii) and (iii) use conditionality.
 To prove (ii) we need to check that if $a$, $a_1$, $a_2$, $a_3$, $b\in Arcs(D_1)$, and $a R_1 b$, $a_2 R_1 b$, then $a\wedge b \,R_1\, a\wedge b$, and $b\wedge (a_1\vee a_2\vee a_3) \,R_1\, b\wedge (a_1\vee a_2\vee a_3)$.
 We have: